Grisou13/mawie/docs/readme.md

 The different apis are documented here.

-The app has multiple components.
-Every component can be used as a standalone, in any futur developpement.
+Mawie has multiple components.
+All components were ment to be used as standalones, and in a whole app.

 The *database*, a simple SQlite database, which stores movie metadata.
 Models where created to handle queries (this app was not made in 1970).